DamianCegielka/warehouse/README.md

 To use the Warehouse Value Calculator, follow these steps:

 Launch the application
-+ Click the 'Load Warehouse' button to import the beginning inventory file
++ Click the 'Pobierz kursy walut' (Current Rate) button to import the exchange rate from the National Bank of Poland website
-+ Click the 'Load Sales' button to import the sale invoices file
++ Click the 'Wczytaj magazyn' (Load Warehouse) button to import the beginning inventory file
-+ Click the 'Load Delivers' button to import the purchase invoices file
++ Click the 'Wczytaj dostawy' (Load Delivers) button to import the purchase invoices file
-+ Click the 'Calculate' button to calculate the inventory value
++ Click the 'Wczytaj sprzedaz' (Load Sales) button to import the sale invoices file
-+ Click the 'Current Rate' button to import the exchange rate from the National Bank of Poland website
++ Click the 'Oblicz' (Calculate) button to calculate the inventory value
-+ Click the 'Reload Table' button to reload the table with updated data
++ Click the 'Odswiez' (Reload Table) button to reload the table with updated data
-+ Click the 'Export' button to generate a .xlsx file containing the ending inventory value
++ Click the 'Eksportuj' 'Export' button to generate a .xlsx file containing the ending inventory value

 # Limitations
 The Warehouse Value Calculator only supports .xlsx and .pdf file formats for importing data.